Organizr/docker-organizr/README.md

 * `-e PGID` Used for GroupID - see below for explanation
 * `-e PUID` Used for UserID - see below for explanation
 * `-e fpm` Used to enable php to use the socket rather than TCP, often increases performance.
 Valid values are(comma separated) `true, false`
-* `-e branch` Used to switched between branches of organizr.
-Valid values are(comma separated) `v2-master, master, v2-develop, develop, dev`
+* `-e branch` Used to switch between branches of organizr.
+Valid values are(comma separated) `v2-master, master, v2-develop, develop, dev`. v2-master and master will yield the v2-master branch. v2-develop, develop and dev will yield the v2-develop branch

 It is based on Alpine Linux with an s6 overlay.